zimmski/tavor/doc/format.md

 ## <a name="character-classes"></a>Character classes

 Character classes are a special kind of token and can be directly compared to character classes of regular expressions used in most programming languages such as Perl's implementation which is documented [here](http://perldoc.perl.org/perlre.html#Character-Classes-and-other-Special-Escapes).
-They behave like terminal tokens meaning that they cannot include others tokens but they are, unlike integers and strings, not single but multiple constants at once.
+They behave like terminal tokens meaning that they cannot include others tokens but they are, unlike constant integers and constant strings, not single but multiple constants at once.
 A character class starts with the left bracket `[` and ends with the right bracket `]`.
 Character classes are like terminal tokens in that they are tokens on their own and can be therefore mixed with other tokens.
 The content between the brackets is called a pattern and can consists of almost any UTF8 encoded character, escape character, special escape and range.
 In general the character class token can be seen as a shortcut for a string alternation.

-For example the following definition lets the `START` token hold the strings "a", "b" or "c".
+For example the following definition lets the `START` token hold either the strings "a", "b" or "c".

 ```tavor
 START = "a" | "b" | "c"